 Nowadays there is an awakening of interest in the international community to understand mental illness in its different manifestations and societal impact, and to identify ways to effectively deal with these often misunderstood, neglected and stigmatized conditions.

-This week, we're introducing a new series – Global Health Weekly Links—to be posted on our blog and on Storify.
-Each Friday, we’ll share a selection of global health Tweets, infographics, stories, blog posts, videos and other content of note.
+This week, we recap the World Bank’s Spring Meetings event, “Toward Universal Health Coverage by 2030.”
+Each Friday, we share a selection of global health Tweets, infographics, blog posts, videos and other content of note.
 For more, follow us @worldbankhealth.

 For the first time in history, more than half the human population lives in cities, and the vast majority of these people are poor.
 In Africa and Asia, the urban population is expected to increase between 30-50% between 2000 and 2020.
 This shift has led to a range of new public health problems, among them road traffic safety.
 Road crashes are the number 1 killer among those aged 15-29, and the 8th leading cause of death worldwide.
 The deadly impact from accidents is aggravated by pollution from vehicles, which now contributes to six of the top 10 causes of death globally.